nausheenfatma/basic_docker_tutorial/README.md

 ![Alt text](snippets/docker-desktop.png)

-On click opening the container link you can see that it echoed 'Hello World'
+On click opening the container link you can see that it echoed 'Hello World' inside the container

 ![Alt text](snippets/docker-output.png)

 Congrats.
-You are now all set to create some meaningful container images adding dependiecies and code in it.
+You are now all set to create some meaningful container images adding dependencies and code in it.